adamwolf/issue-expander/README.md

   issue-expander works for references to issues and to pull requests.

   References are only expanded if they are found at GitHub.
-To expand references from private repositories, you'll need to pass your GitHub username and token.
+To expand references from private repositories, you'll need to pass your GitHub token.
   This can be done via environment variables or via command line options.

   To interpret references like `#1138` as `adamwolf/issue-expander#1138`, specify defaults using `--default-source`.

 Options:
   --default-source USER/REPO  Use USER/REPO when not specified in issue
                               reference.
-(Example: "adamwolf/issue-
+(Example: "adamwolf/issue-expander")
-                                  expander")
-  -u, --github-username USERNAME  GitHub username for looking up issue
-                                  references.
-You can use the environment
-                                  variable ISSUE_EXPANDER_GITHUB_USERNAME.
   -p, --github-token TOKEN    GitHub token for looking up issue references.
+You
-                                  You may want to use the environment variable ISSUE_EXPANDER_GITHUB_TOKEN instead.
+                              may want to use the environment variable ISSUE_EXPANDER_GITHUB_TOKEN instead.
   --version                   Show the version and exit.
   --help                      Show this message and exit.

 ```
 <!-- [[[end]]] -->